wouterfennis/omp-travel-time/README.md

 ## How It Works

-### 1. Enhanced Location Detection
+### 1. Location Detection

-The system now supports multiple location detection methods with intelligent fallback:
+The system now uses only **Windows Location Services** (WinRT Geolocator).

-- **Windows Location Services**: High-accuracy GPS/WiFi positioning (requires consent)
+No IP-based geolocation, manual GPS coordinates, or address geocoding are performed for origin detection.

-- **IP Geolocation**: Multiple providers (ip-api.com, ipapi.co, ipinfo.io) with automatic fallback
+Requirements:

-- **GPS Coordinates**: Direct input for fixed/known locations
+1. Windows Location Services enabled (Settings > Privacy & Security > Location)
-- **Address Geocoding**: Convert addresses to coordinates using Google's API
+2. "Let desktop apps access your location" turned ON
-- **Hybrid Mode**: Automatically selects the best available method
+3. Consent granted to PowerShell (first use may prompt)

 ### 2. Travel Time Calculation

-- A PowerShell script runs every 5 minutes (configurable)
+- A PowerShell script runs every 5 minutes (fixed)
-- During active hours, it determines your current location using configured providers
+- During active hours, it determines your current location via Windows Location Services
 - Calls Google Routes API for travel time to your home address
 - Stores results in `data/travel_time.json`